mariombn/mustache/README.md

 composer install
 cp config.dist.ini config.ini
 ```
-> ~~To develop locally, you must use the command:~~
+To develop locally, you must use the command:
-A solution below is working.
-Per hour, use a WebServe separately as Apache with Rewrite rules enabled
 ```
+cd public
-php -S 127.0.0.1:8888 -t public
+php -S 127.0.0.1:8888 router.php
 ```

 Then just put the address http://127.0.0.1:8888/ in your browser and check if the Mustache home page is loading correctly